-The Internet Archive now hosts a Historical Software Collection, letting you play classic games online.
-It's a great way to show your kids what games were like in the good old days, without having to lug the old Apple or Atari out of the garage.
-Now let's fire up 11 classics and have some fun!
+The Internet Archive hosts a Historical Software Collection, letting you play classic games online for free.
+It's a great way to show your kids what games were like in the good ol' days (just ignore their eye-rolling), without having to lug the old Apple or Atari out of the garage.
+Now let's fire up 11 classics and have some fun.

 1. E.T.
 The Extra-Terrestrial (1982)